aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 These tasks, while relatively simple, can be time consuming simply because they involve changes to many device:

-- Adding/removing new leaf switches
+- Adding/removing new leaf switches.
-- Adding/removing new VLANs
+- Adding/removing new VLANs.
-- Creating/modifying/deleting port profiles
+- Creating/modifying/deleting port profiles.
-- Configuring/modifying ports towards end systems
+- Configuring/modifying ports towards end systems.

 Making these changes could involve many hours of planning to generate configuration snippets to apply during a change window.